verboompj/arc_kubernetes/arc_for_azure_migrate.md

 # Intro into Hybrid ARC Moniotoring & Inventory , including Dependency Mapping

-In this write-up I will dive into setting up a Azure ARC Edge deployment.
+In this write-up I will dive into setting up a Azure ARC Edge deployment and enrolling it into Azure Monitor.

-Based on this deployment I will create a inventory of all things OnPrem and a export in CSV, based on the VM Insights and Connected Machine ARC extension.
-The export I can use to create a businesscase in Azure Migrate.

-#### !!Important!!

-Azure ARC now supportd a direct integration with Azure Migrate through a preview feature, check it out here: https://learn.microsoft.com/en-us/azure/migrate/concepts-arc-resource-discovery?view=migrate

-#### !!Important!!
+The goal is to monitor and understand the onprem infrastructure, the connections and dependencies.

 <br><br>